ocaml/dune/doc/tests.rst

 source file.
 Expectation tests are a neat way to write tests as the following test elements are clearly identified:

-- the code of the test
+- The code of the test
-- the test expectation
+- The test expectation
-- the test outcome
+- The test outcome

 You can have a look at `this blog post
 <https://blog.janestreet.com/testing-with-expectations/>`_ to find out